Last updated: 07-23-2007

 document's root element.
 In order to get code completion in an instance

-document, one of the following conditions must be met:
+document, one of the following conditions must be met:- First it tries to find the schema in the local file system

 - If the root element is not namespace-qualified, the schema